AlexEne/AlexEne.github.io/_posts/2020-08-17-webassembly-without-the-browser-part-1.md

 ---

 Most WebAssembly tutorials and examples you will find online focus on using it inside the browser in order to accelerate various functionality of a website or web app.
-However, there is an area where WebAssembly is really powerful but not talked too much about: outside the browser scenario.
+However, there is an area where WebAssembly is really powerful but not talked too much about: outside the browser usage scenarios.
 That is what we'll focus on in this series of posts.

 ## What is WebAssembly?
 Web people are on a roll of giving bad names to things (web-gpu is another example).